Brian Friedman: Early life

 Friedman was born in Highland Park, Illinois, United States.
 He is Jewish.

-Friedman began dancing at the age of 11 in his hometown of Scottsdale, Arizona, and appeared in various dance shows including Newsies, and Kids Incorporated.
+Friedman began dancing at the age of 11 in his hometown of Scottsdale, Arizona, and appeared in various movies and TV shows including Newsies, and Kids Incorporated.
 By the age of 16, he was responsible for his own dance studio.

 Friedman trained under Joe Tremaine, Kenny Ortega, Vince Patterson, and Twyla Tharp.
-As a young dancer, Friedman worked with such artists as Michael Jackson, Paula Abdul, Celine Dion, Melissa Etheridge, Salt N Pepa, and Patti LaBelle.
+As a young dancer, Friedman worked with such artists as Michael Jackson, Paula Abdul, Celine Dion, Melissa Etheridge, Salt-N-Pepa, and Patti LaBelle.

 He has been credited for providing choreography for films such as Charlie's Angels and Charlie's Angels: Full Throttle, among others.

 Friedman also appeared in a singing group, "Blessed With Soul", along with Brittany Murphy, but left to pursue a career in dance.

 Friedman also co-owned a dance studio with his mother, Judi Friedman, called The Dance Source.
 It closed in 2000, so he could focus full-time on choreography.

 Career

 Choreography

 Friedman has choreographed, directed, and performed many music videos and performances, such as Aphex Twin "Windowlicker", Britney Spears "Toxic", "Me Against the Music", "Boys", "I'm a Slave 4 U", and her "The Dream Within a Dream Tour" and Onyx Hotel Tour Tours.
 His other work includes "My Love Is Like...Wo" by Mýa, "The One" by Prince, and *NSYNC's "Pop".

 Friedman has also choreographed for various television shows including Will & Grace, The Tonight Show with Jay Leno, Late Show with David Letterman, and the Billboard Music Awards.

 From 2004 to 2016, Friedman served as the creative director of The PULSE on Tour, where he toured around the world mentoring students.

-In 2011, Friedman re-joined Britney Spears to choreograph the music videos, and performances for her #1 Singles "Hold It Against Me"and "Till The World Ends".
+In 2011, Friedman re-joined Britney Spears to choreograph the music videos, and performances for her #1 Singles "Hold It Against Me"and "Till the World Ends".

-In 2019, he was responsible for choreographing all musical numbers in Melanie Martinez' first movie, K-12.
+In 2019, he was responsible for choreographing all musical numbers in Melanie Martinez' first movie, K–12.

 His most recent work is with Itzy, a rising girl group based in South Korea, for their new comeback single, “Icy”.

+He recently appeared in Lady Gaga's "ABRACADABRA" music video choreographed by Parris Goebel.